Skip to main content

 Shift-left quality gates

-Quality checks run as close to the developer as possible: pre-commit linting, PR-level test runs, automated coverage reporting, and eval harness runs on changes to AI-adjacent code.
-Issues caught in the PR are cheaper to fix than issues caught post-merge.
+Quality checks run as close to the developer as possible: pre-commit linting via Husky, PR-level test runs with coverage delta reporting, and eval harness runs triggered by changes to AI-adjacent code paths.
+A bug caught in a PR costs minutes to fix; the same bug caught post-deploy costs hours plus the incident retrospective.

 Deliverables